Inquisitive bisimulation: Bisimulation invariance

 \subsection{Partial unfolding and stratification}

-Theorem~\ref{main1} boils down to the compactness property expressed in Proposition~\ref{compprop} for the relevant classes of relational models.
-To show this property we make use of a process of \emph{stratification}, comparable to tree-like unfoldings in standard modal logic.
-We first attend to the relevant constructions for world-pointed models, which will then also support Proposition~\ref{compprop} in the case of state-pointed models.
-The necessary variation will be outlined at the end of this section.
+To establish the compactness principle for $\sim$-invariance expressed in Proposition~\ref{compprop} for the relevant classes of relational models we make use of a process of \emph{stratification}.
+This is similar to tree-like unfoldings in standard modal logic.